ander2ed/bingR/README.md

 UPDATE LOG
 ==========

+<b>Version 1.1.3</b> release<br>
+- current, mostly stable release.
+- added fix to RemoteDriver.R for if no daily links were found on the web page via xpath.
+Previously would crash.

 <b>Version 1.1.2</b> release<br>
-- Current, mostly stable release.
 - Updates RemoteDriver.R to accomodate changes to login process.
 Now navigates to login.live.com and ignores accounts.microsoft.com

 <b>Version 1.1.1</b> push to GitHub<br>